keishispl/maidkouciana/README.md

 # MaidKouciana

-This github page will show what this bot has to offer.
+This github page will be a website for the discord bot MaidKouciana.

 This is a discord with multiple types of commands: Fun commands, interactions, reactions, utilities and splatoon 2/3 commands